EhsanSamy/about-ahmed-abo-zeid/README.md

 ## Why I Created This Website

-  I built this website to improve my web development skills, create a digital portfolio, and showcase my achievements in an interactive way.
-It serves as a structured representation of my journey while laying the groundwork for future enhancements.
+  I built this website to improve my web development skills, create a digital portfolio, and showcase Ahmed Abo Zeid achievements in an interactive way.
+It serves as a structured representation of his journey while laying the groundwork for future enhancements.

   ## Features